Explore health content from A to Z.

 Your doctor will discuss the risks and possible complications of surgery with you.
 These include:

-Injury to laryngeal nerves
+Injury to laryngeal nerves that supply the vocal cords

 Failure to locate the enlarged gland or glands, requiring more surgery